ShMcK/WebpackAngularDemos/Part3/README.md

 };
 ```

-Here we're loading the root appModule and providing it with some config optimizations.
+Here we're loading the root `appModule` and providing it with some config optimizations.

-Let's put in an if statement to load this production.js if we are using production mode.
+Let's put in an if(){} statement to load `production.js` only when we are using production mode.

 /app/core/bootstrap.js
 ```js